New 2026 EPA PFAS Limits: Is Your Current Filter Compliant?

 What Just Changed?

 For years, the EPA had a "health advisory" of 70 ppt for PFAS.
-The new enforceable limit is 4 ppt.
-This is a massive shift.
+The new enforceable EPA limit, finalized in the official April 2024 ruling with implementation guidelines running through 2026, is 4 ppt.
+The drop from 70 ppt to 4 ppt is a massive shift.
 It means water that was previously considered "safe-ish" is now legally contaminated.
 Public water utilities have 3 years to upgrade their systems, but your tap water today might not meet these future standards.

 Does My Filter Work?